semgrep/docs/docs/api/containers.rst

 specifying dependencies, see :ref:`manifest`.

-All dependency names must also be valid Linux filesystem paths; this enables r2c to mount each dependency in a subfolder matching the group and analyzer name.
+All dependency names must also be valid Linux filesystem paths; this enables r2c to mount each dependency in a subfolder matching the org and analyzer name.
 For example, for the ``transpiler`` analyzer published by ``r2c``, specified in the dependency object as ``"r2c/transpiler": "1.0.0"``, its output will appear under ``/analysis/inputs/r2c/transpiler``.